hasit/vscode-gi/README.md

 You can search for (yay `showQuickPick()`!) the operating system, IDE, or programming lanuage you want to generate a .gitignore file for.
 Even though I would like you (the user) to be able to pick multiple items from the list, it is currenly not supported by [vscode namespace API](https://code.visualstudio.com/docs/extensionAPI/vscode-api).
 I have put in a feature request [here](https://github.com/Microsoft/vscode/issues/12925), but it seems that it has been on the todo list for quite some time now [here](https://github.com/Microsoft/vscode/issues/238).

 `gi` will show the result of your actions in two places depending on importance.
-1. InformationMessage - InformationMessage in the toast that slides down and required an action from you.
+1. InformationMessage - InformationMessage is the toast that slides down and requires an action from you.
 High level details such as '.gitignore created' are shown here.
 2. StatusBarMessage - Status bar (View -> Toggle Status Bar) is at the bottom of the window.
-Low level details such as 'You picked node' are shown here.
+Low level details such as 'You picked node.' are shown here.

 At any moment you can press the `Escape - <esc>` key to stop `gi`.